javiergamarra/nhpatt.github.io/_posts/2017-06-04-personal_productivity.md

 I find it **really hard to start working on those tasks** (because they are very big) and I always postpone them and work in another task.
 * **Tasks not in rtm**: again, with my hate to having too many tasks (it seems my brain doesn't like to see all the pending tasks), I try to cheat myself reflecting tasks in other mediums (like the invoices I'm currently carrying to digitalise) or some fake deadlines on Google Calendar.

-Nothing else for now, I haven't talked about the nitty-gritty details.
+Nothing else for now, I know I haven't talked about the nitty-gritty details.
 Any suggestions are welcomed, though :)